SourTarte/fantasy-storefront/README.md

 **Challenges:**
 - Collating item IDs and quantities for the cart system.
 - Database conflicts and debugging logic for reviews and cart persistence.
+- Some beginning friction with relation to Django's app-based logic.

 **Proud Achievements:**
-- Seamless cart implementation and responsive navbar on both desktop and mobile.
+- Responsive cart and navbar implementation for both desktop and mobile.
+- Seamless wishlisting and product list sorting.
-- Modern interface design with fantasy theming.
+- Modern interface design, blending readability with a fantasy theming.

 **Future Enhancements:**
-- Implement saved wishlists.
+- ~~Implement saved wishlists.~~
-- Enable quantity editing in the cart.
+- ~~Enable quantity editing in the cart.~~
+- Implement the ability to save multiple wishlists.
+- Add aggregate reviews, displaying averages on product cards.
-- Redesign cart as a live-update Bootstrap modal.
+- Redesign cart using AJAX to implement product updates without page reloads.

 ---